 Circular Economy Statements

-A move away from the current linear economy, where materials are used and then discarded, is necessary.
-In a circular economy, materials are retained in their highest value for as long as possible before being re-used and recycled, thereby minimising waste.
+A move away from the current linear economy – where companies use materials and then discard them – is necessary.
+In a circular economy, materials remain at their highest value for as long as possible before re-use and recycling, thereby minimising waste.

 The circular economy principle focuses on the more efficient use of materials, which, in turn, leads to financial efficiency.

-According to London Plan Policy SI7, a Circular Economy Statement must be produced in alignment with the energy strategy for the site and with the WLCA.
+According to London Plan Policy SI7, developers must produce a Circular Economy Statement in alignment with the energy strategy for the site and with the WLCA.
 Build Energy can produce this in tandem with your WLCA where required.